 Double degree – double advantage

-Foreign universities recognize the high level of education and professionalism in teaching and research offered at PUT, and in order to improve education standards special agreements have been signed with universities in France – Lille-I and Université Evry Val d'Essonne for the following fields of study: Automation Control and Robotics and Corporate Management; these agreements enable students to obtain two degrees upon completing a joint programme of study.
+Foreign universities recognize the high level of education and professionalism in teaching and research offered at PUT, and in order to improve education standards special agreements have been signed with university in France – Lille-I for the following field of study: Corporate Management; these agreements enable students to obtain two degrees upon completing a joint programme of study.
 Another double diploma agreements were signed in 2017 with Kyiv Technical University in fields such as Mechanical Engineering, and Biomedical Engineering.
 There are further similar projects in preparation.